bsl546/energym/docs/index.rst

 Contribute
 ----------

-This open-source library is featured to become the reference library for building control benchmarking.
 Users are encouraged to upload any new environment that present an interest for building or energy system control.

 To do so, follow the full installation steps described  in :ref:`install_full`.

 To create a new model, please  follow the steps described in :ref:`add_model`.
+Then contact the authors (see Support) if you want your model to be incorporated in Energym.

 Cite
 -------

-If you use our library for your publication, please cite our paper
+If you use our library for your publication, please cite our paper.